namuan/deskriders-web/content/posts/1591301414-plantuml-shortcut.md

 +++
 draft = false
 date = 2020-06-04T22:11:58
-title = "Handy Bash/Zsh function to generate PlantUML diagrams" description = "Creating a simple Bash/Zsh function wrapping PlantUML so that we can use it from anywhere" tags = ["plantuml", "bash"] categories = ["tooltips"]
+title = "Tooltip 14: Handy Bash/Zsh function to generate PlantUML diagrams" description = "Creating a simple Bash/Zsh function wrapping PlantUML so that we can use it from anywhere" tags = ["plantuml", "bash"] categories = ["tooltips"]